 It is unlikely Britain’s entry will alter an exchange of ideas – but it is bound to have its effect in the practical sphere of performance

-Originally published in January 1973, as the preface to the Preview ’73 issue
+Originally published in AR January 1973, as the preface to the Preview ’73 issue, this piece was republished online in June 2016, shortly after the United Kingdom voted to leave the European Union

 With one or two notable exceptions, England’s contribution to European civilisation has been literary rather than visual.
 Her poetry, drama and fiction is, arguably, the richest in the world and it is no exaggeration to say that British social and political theory has profoundly influenced the course of European history.
 In visual matters the reverse has generally been true, even if the British have always made the imported style peculiarly their own.
 It is only in the last 100 years that a significant cross-fertilisation has taken place, first with the British lead in the breakaway from 19th-century eclecticism and later with the influence of the European modernists, themselves a product of that breakaway, on British architecture in the ‘30s.
 The process has continued since the war with the export to Europe of British town-planning theory, school construction programmes and, more recently, ideas in the field of conservation and ecology.
 In the realm of formal ideas the New Brutalism was probably the only post-war European movement of more than national significance.
 In return Britain has learnt much from continental practice which has often been ahead in its application of planning theory.